webbayo/affilate/README.md

 # affilate
 affilate readme
-A Song about affilate marketing.
+Join the affilate marketing.

-The busiess it real.
+The busiess it is real.